This website contains affiliate links. As an Amazon affiliate, I earn from qualifying purchases (What’s This?).

 How Do You Prepare the Shrimp for the Best Flavor?

-When you add the shrimp to the skillet, use 2 tablespoons of olive oil and cook over medium heat just until pink and slightly golden at the edges.
+Prepare your pan over medium heat on the stove.
+Then, add 2 tablespoons of olive oil into the pan.
+Add the shrimp and cook it until it looks pink and slightly golden at the edges.

 What Is Orzo and Why Does It Work So Well Here?

-Orzo looks like rice but is actually a small, tender pasta.
-It’s perfect for soaking up sauces, which is why it works beautifully in this one-pan Mediterranean shrimp orzo.
+Orzo is often said to resemble rice, but it’s actually a small, tender type of pasta.
+It’s perfect for soaking up sauces, which is why it works so well in this one-pan Mediterranean shrimp orzo.

 What Ingredients Bring the Mediterranean Magic?

-Fresh parsley adds color and freshness, while lemon juice brightens everything.
-A touch of oregano and crushed red pepper give subtle warmth without overpowering the shrimp and orzo.
+Parsley adds color and freshness, and lemon juice sharpens ills.
+A little oregano and a couple of pinches of red pepper give the shrimp orzo a gentle heat.

 Can You Customize This One Pan Mediterranean Shrimp Orzo?